hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 ## Next Steps {#next-steps}

-Upgrade the overcloud.
+Upgrade the undercloud.

-For installation instructions, see [Updating the Undercloud](/helion/openstack/update/overcloud/101/).
+For installation instructions, see [Updating the Undercloud](/helion/openstack/update/undercloud/101/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>